Techimium/repeaterly/readme.txt

 = Does Repeaterly support ACF Relationship fields? =
 Yes!
 Repeaterly Pro includes powerful widgets that let you display ACF Relationship field data in fully customizable **grids** or **carousels** using Elementor — even without Elementor Pro.

+= Can I fetch ACF Repeater or Relationship field data from a different post? = Yes!
+Repeaterly Pro lets you load ACF Repeater or Relationship field data from any post by its ID—perfect for building reusable sections or referencing global content.

+= Does Repeaterly support pagination for Repeater and Relationship fields? = Absolutely.
+With Repeaterly Pro, you can enable pagination or load-more functionality on your ACF Repeater and Relationship loops—great for handling large sets of dynamic content smoothly.

 = What features are included in Repeaterly? =
 Repeaterly lets you use ACF fields with dynamic tags, build custom grids and carousels for both Repeater and Relationship fields—all without needing Elementor Pro.
 It supports nested fields and lets you use any Elementor widget inside your dynamic loops for flexible, powerful designs.